Debugging Spectrum Programs

 For debugging on physical Spectranext hardware over USB-C:

-The GDB debugger uses the third CDC interface (CDC interface 2).
+The GDB debugger uses the single CDC interface named "spectranext".
 On macOS, the device appears as /dev/cu.usbmodem* (e.g., /dev/cu.usbmodem00015).
-On Linux, it's typically /dev/ttyACM2 (the third device, 0-indexed).
+On Linux, it's typically /dev/ttyACM0.
+The interface dynamically switches between console mode and GDB debugger mode based on the protocol detected.

 Using z88dk-gdb: